ThinkRedstone/Campaign/setting/Acorghas.rst

 It is placed behind the `Red Quarter`_, and stretches all the way to the main gate.

+.. _Order in Acorghas:

 The Order
 ---------

 :ref:`Ains Wind, the Swordswoman` is currently in charge in the city.
 Her objective is obviously to get Abbadon's True Blade.
+See :ref:`The Heist`.

 :ref:`Bell Trueflame` is visiting the city, attached to Ains, but she does not include him in her operations, despite his protests.
 She thinks he is young an inexperienced.